-Health Officials Warn Americans To Start Planning For Spread Of Coronavirus In U.S.
+Health Officials Warn Americans To Plan For The Spread Of Coronavirus In U.S.

 "It's not so much a question of if this will happen anymore, but more really a question of when it will happen — and how many people in this country will have severe illness," Dr. Nancy Messonnier of the Centers for Disease Control and Prevention told reporters during a briefing.

-While aggressive measures such as travel restrictions and the first federal quarantine in a half century have probably slowed the arrival of the coronavirus in the U.S., Messonnier said even more intrusive steps likely will be needed.
+While aggressive measures such as travel restrictions and the first federal quarantine in a half century have probably slowed the arrival of the coronavirus in the U.S., Messonnier said even more intrusive steps will likely be needed.

 "We are asking the American public to work with us to prepare with the expectation that this could be bad," Messonnier said.